puutaro/cmdclick/README.md

 ```

-Upgrading cmdclick.
+Upgrading.
 -----
+### Upgrading for windows10
+1. delete $HOME/cmdclick directory
+2. same as installation.

+### Upgrading for Ubuntu or Debian
+1. delete $HOME/.cmdclick directory
-All same as installation.
+2. same as installation.

 Demo